unparalleled-js/docs-1/workato-api/managed-users.md

 # Managed Users

-All API endpoints listed here requires `oem_vendor` privilege.
+All API endpoints listed here require `oem_vendor` privilege.
 Talk to your Workato representative to enable this privilege in your account.

 ### Quick reference

+<div class='api_quick_reference'> </div>

 | Type | Resource | Description |
 |------|----------|-------------|